apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

 ### Filters

-When scanning over a set of key-value pairs it is possible to apply an arbitrary filtering policy through the use of a Filter.
+When scanning over a set of key-value pairs it is possible to apply an arbitrary filtering policy through the use of a [Filter][filter].
 Filters are types of iterators that return only key-value pairs that satisfy the filter logic.
 Accumulo has a few built-in filters that can be configured on any table: AgeOff, ColumnAgeOff, Timestamp, NoVis, and RegEx.
-More can be added by writing a Java class that extends the `org.apache.accumulo.core.iterators.Filter` class.
+More can be added by writing a Java class that extends the [Filter][filter] class.

 The AgeOff filter can be configured to remove data older than a certain date or a fixed amount of time from the present.
 The following example sets a table to delete